AdobeDocs/commerce-pwa-studio/src/pages/guides/packages/upward/index.md

 An UPWARD server itself is not a cache, but it must serve static resources from [edge servers][] when possible.
-This supports the need for content that a PWA can [cache and reuse when offline][].
+This supports the need for content that a PWA can cache and reuse when offline.

 [edge servers]: https://en.wikipedia.org/wiki/Content_delivery_network
-[cache and reuse when offline]: https://developers.google.com/web/fundamentals/instant-and-offline/offline-cookbook/

 ## UPWARD and PWA Studio storefronts